lYC92/Dijkstra/README.md

 # Dijkstra

-This program search for the shortest route from one point to another by MATLAB.
+It's some of my thought during finding a conductive path for a percolation network.
+The program search for the shortest route from one point to another.
+It's a preliminary work.

 ![alt tag](https://github.com/lYC92/Dijkstra/blob/master/untitled.png)